gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 }
 ```

-2. moving references to them into a `componentDidMount` or `useEffect` hook:
+2. moving references to globals into a `componentDidMount` or `useEffect` hook:

 ```jsx
 import React from "react"